lovecastle/lovable-assistant/README.md

 ### Step 4: Configure the Extension
 1. Click the extension icon in your Chrome toolbar
 2. Enter your Claude API key
-3. Enter your Supabase project URL (e.g., `https://your-project.supabase.co`)
+3. Enter your Supabase project ID (just the ID, e.g., `abc123xyz`)
 4. Enter your Supabase anon key
-5. Click "Save Configuration"
+5. Click "Setup Database" - **The extension will automatically:**
-6. Click "Test Connection" to verify setup
+   - Test the connection
+   - Create all required tables
+   - Set up indexes and security policies
+   - Insert default prompt templates
+   - Configure everything for immediate use

 ## 🎯 Usage